Last Updated on

 For renters, if you can find another affordable place to live, in most cases you need to have first and last month’s rent available.
 And possibly a security deposit, too.
-For most of us, trying to save $2,000 or more can be incredibly tough.
+For most of us with an average income, trying to save $2,000 or more can be incredibly tough.

 For homeowners, there are lots of hidden costs involved with buying and selling.
 Home inspections, appraisal fees, taxes, warranties, insurance, legal fees, renovations and repairs.
 It doesn’t take long for things to add up!

 And then you still have to physically move.
 This could mean hiring a moving company, renting a u-haul, or bribing your friends with beer and pizza (like we did).
 It can be done for cheap, but if you have a lot of furniture and/or are moving far away, it probably won’t be.

 Then maybe you’ll want to repaint or decorate.
 Maybe you’ll need different furniture or appliances to fit the new space.
 Maybe you’ll have to set up new utility accounts.